Dirt Diggers Digest Guide to Strategic Corporate Research

 General Services Administration

-The GSA, which oversees federal purchasing, maintains a list of those individuals and companies that have been barred from doing business with the federal government for violations of various kinds; it is called the Excluded Parties List System and is now part of the System for Award Management, which also contains the central registry of contractors.
+The GSA, which oversees federal purchasing, maintains a list of those individuals and companies that have been barred from doing business with the federal government for violations of various kinds.
+It is called the Excluded Parties List System and is now part of the System for Award Management, which also contains the central registry of contractors.

 Other federal regulatory agencies